C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 **To create a SPICE netlist, use:**

 `createNetList(image, components)` Saves a SPICE netlist that can be imported into software such as LTSpice.
-Saves as <image_name>_netlist.txt by default.
-File extension can be configured in config.py.
+Saves as `<image_name>_netlist.txt` by default.
+File extension can be configured in `config.py`.
 Netlist uses nodes from network graph, so that must be generated first.